WHY CHOOSE PORTLAND STONE STEPS?

 Residential homes in London were also often built with this now iconic stone.
 In particular, whenever stone staircases were built in the typical homes of the time, Portland Stone would be used because of how easy it was to transport up the Thames.

 Despite harsher weather conditions and the extra distance from the quarries, several major 1930’s constructions in the North of England also used Portland Stone.
 This includes Manchester Central Library, the Port of Liverpool building and Nottingham Council House.
 Indeed, much further afield, examples of Portland Stone architecture include the Irish Houses of Parliament, the United Nations Headquarters (New York City) and many buildings and monuments in Washington DC.

-To this day, Portland Stone remains one of the most popular stone building materials available.
+To this day, the beautiful natural stone remains one of the most popular stone building materials available.
 It has a rich heritage and clean, simple beauty, alongside an affordable price tag.